-This Galvanised low cost Fold Down Hinged Residential Bollard is designed to restrict access to car parking spaces, driveways etc, and acts as a visual deterrent.
+This Galvanised low cost Folding Residential Parking Post is designed to restrict access to car parking spaces, driveways etc, and acts as a visual deterrent.

 SPEC: 63.5mm diameter x 620mm o/height.